-- 1. Set up the buffer zone around the vehicle.
-For additional information, refer to Buffer Zone in this section. - 2.
-Turn the ignition to the OFF position. - 3.
+- 1. Position the vehicle in the repair bay. - 2.
+Turn the ignition switch to the OFF position. - 3.
 Note: If the center safety belt retractor locks and the safety belt webbing prevents the 60 percent backrest from lowering, raise the backrest upward to release the safety belt retractor and the belt webbing.